Teradaya incident: In 1866

 On 9 March 1866, the agents of the shogunate raided the inn to arrest or assassinate Sakamoto Ryōma.
-He was saved by his future wife Narasaki Ryo (Oryo), who rushed naked from the bathroom to warn him.
-Ryoma defended himself with a Smith & Wesson; he was injured but escaped from the inn together with his bodyguard Miyoshi Shinzo and hid in a storehouse at a nearby canal, where Satsuma samurai rescued him.
+He was saved by the alarm raised by his future wife Narasaki Ryō (Oryō), who rushed naked or in her bathing towel from the bathroom to warn him.
+Ryōma defended himself with a Smith & Wesson revolver; he was injured but escaped from the inn together with his bodyguard Miyoshi Shinzo and hid in a storehouse at a nearby canal, where Satsuma samurai rescued him.

 The original Teradaya inn was burnt down in the Battle of Toba-Fushimi in 1868.
 It was rebuilt as a tourist attraction.